FAQs

 An open source real time OS FreeRTOS is available.

-Bridgetek have ported lwIP to the FT90x.
+Bridgetek has ported lwIP to the FT90x.

 lwIP (lightweight IP) is a widely used open source TCP/IP stack designed for embedded systems.